spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

 The Pair Matching section is read-only, and shows Pair Matches information for a given bone.
-To make edits to go "Actions" "Edit".
+To make edits, go to "Actions" "Edit".
 Click Save when finished adding pair matches to be returned to the Pair Matching page.
+The columns in the Pair Matching are similar to the Articulation screen.

 ##### Refits
 ![SE Refits](../images/skeletalElements/refits.png)